Day One: Introduction to Bash

 pwd

-Because terminal applications typically open to your home directory by default, the expected output is the absolute path of your home directory, which will vary based on your operating system and your account name.
+Because many terminal applications open to your home directory by default, the expected output is the absolute path of your home directory, which will vary based on your operating system and your account name.
+Because many terminal applications open to your home directory by default, the expected output is the absolute path of your home directory, which will vary based on your operating system and your account name.

 This command returns the absolute path of the current working directory.
 All relative file and folder paths used as arguments must be relative to the current working directory.